Willy Wonka Day

 The Chocolate Factory

-One of the most recognizable candies are M&M's, the initials standing for Forrest Mars (from Mars Candies) and Scotsman Bruce Murrie (from Hershey Chocolates).
+But one of the most recognizable candies are M&M's, the initials standing for a collaboration between chocolate makers Forrest Mars (from Mars Candies) and Scotsman Bruce Murrie (from Hershey Chocolates).

 M&M's have a "colorful" history of colors, some even entering urban legend status.